Manner of articulation: Broad classifications

 Manners of articulation with substantial obstruction of the airflow (stops, fricatives, affricates) are called obstruents.
-These are prototypically voiceless, but voiced obstruents are extremely common as well.
+These are prototypically voiceless, but voiced obstruents are also extremely common.
 Manners without such obstruction (nasals, liquids, approximants, and also vowels) are called sonorants because they are nearly always voiced.
-Voiceless sonorants are uncommon, but are found in Welsh and Classical Greek (the spelling "rh"), in Standard Tibetan (the "lh" of Lhasa), and the "wh" in those dialects of English that distinguish "which" from "witch".
+Voiceless sonorants are uncommon, but are found in Welsh and Classical Greek (the spelling rh), in Standard Tibetan (the lh of Lhasa), and the wh in those dialects of English that distinguish which from witch.

 Sonorants may also be called resonants, and some linguists prefer that term, restricting the word 'sonorant' to non-vocoid resonants (that is, nasals and liquids, but not vowels or semi-vowels).
 Another common distinction is between occlusives (stops, nasals and affricates) and continuants (all else).

 Stricture

 From greatest to least stricture, speech sounds may be classified along a cline as stop consonants (with occlusion, or blocked airflow), fricative consonants (with partially blocked and therefore strongly turbulent airflow), approximants (with only slight turbulence), tense vowels, and finally lax vowels (with full unimpeded airflow).
 Affricates often behave as if they were intermediate between stops and fricatives, but phonetically they are sequences of a stop and fricative.

 Over time, sounds in a language may move along the cline toward less stricture in a process called lenition or towards more stricture in a process called fortition.